TatianaUshakova/PPO_from_scratch/README.md

 Still debugging and polishing — currently investigating a bug in policy loss implementation

 The core structure is in place, and I’m refining the training loop to ensure stable learning.

+Also there are very unfinished notes on RL (I will add new material I figured out soon)